Federal Identity Forum & Expo Planning Committee

 National Institute of Standards and Technology

-Larry Nadel is an Electronics Engineer with the National Institute of Standards and Technology (NIST) Information Technology Laboratory.
-He leads the Steering Committee and is Programs Coordinator for the grassroots NIST Artificial Intelligence (AI) Community of Interest, to promote knowledge sharing and collaboration among the group’s 250+ NIST staff members and across NIST.
-Currently, he is exploring how US and global approaches and guidelines for the ethical and trustworthy use of AI and Machine Learning can be applied to the measurement and understanding of biometric identification technology.
+Larry Nadel retired from the National Institute of Standards and Technology (NIST) on July 1.
+He looks forward to remaining engaged as a NIST volunteer Guest Researcher.
+As an Electronics Engineer with the NIST Information Technology Laboratory, he led the Steering Committee and was Programs Coordinator for the grassroots NIST Artificial Intelligence (AI) Community of Interest, to promote knowledge sharing and collaboration among the group’s 250+ NIST staff members and across NIST.
+He explored how US and global approaches and guidelines for the ethical and trustworthy use of AI and Machine Learning can be applied to the measurement and understanding of biometric identification technology.
 Previously, as a Fellow at Noblis, Larry applied his expertise in full life-cycle systems engineering, imaging, biometric identification, and standards development; and led various analysis, R&D, and standardization projects in the homeland security, law enforcement, and healthcare domains.
 He began his career as a Biomedical Engineer with the National Institutes of Health, where he designed hardware and software to advance patient monitoring, diagnosis, and treatment.
 Dr. Nadel is a certified Project Management Professional (PMP).
-He earned a PhD in Electrical and Biomedical Engineering from the Ohio State University.
+He earned a PhD in Electrical and Biomedical Engineering from The Ohio State University.

 Defense Forensics and Biometrics Agency